ExpHP/lammps-sys/README.md

 Total wall time: 0:00:00
 ```

+Be sure to try this using the environment variables and `--features` that you plan to enable in your own project.

 ## License

 Like Lammps, `lammps-sys` is licensed under the (full) GNU GPL v3.0.
 Please see the file [`COPYING`](COPYING) for more details.